 - Repeat the problem: You told us that you don’t see the refund on your credit card statement.

 - Repeat the request: And you want to get the refund as soon as possible.

 - First of all, I apologize for your inconvenience with the misplaced delivery order and the refund issue.

-- You said that you had already cancelled your order over a phone call and also submitted the cancellation form but the refund hasn’t been issued.
+- You said that you had already canceled your order over a phone call and also submitted the cancellation form but the refund hasn’t been issued.

 - It looks like we made a note to cancel your order but did not process the refund yet.
-I just went ahead and confirmed order cancellation and issue a full refund.
+I just went ahead and confirmed the order cancellation and issued a full refund.

 - We will go through the customer support recordings and try to improve the customer support quality.

 - Once again, we apologize for your inconvenience.

 - Wrap up: If you have any further questions on this issue, you can contact me at 000-000-0000.

 Reading great sample answers is one way to improve.
 Go over the sample answer with your tutor.
 Ask questions if you have any.